-Source: "The Health Consequences of Smoking—50 Years of Progress.
-A Report of the Surgeon General."
-U.S. Department of Health and Human Services, Centers for Disease Control and Prevention, National Center for Chronic Disease Prevention and Health Promotion, Office on Smoking and Health.
-Smoking-Attributable Morbidity, Mortality, and Economic Costs.
-2014.
-Report.
+Source: The Health Consequences of Smoking—50 Years of Progress: A Report of the Surgeon General.
+National Center for Chronic Disease Prevention and Health Promotion (US) Office on Smoking and Health.
+Atlanta (GA): Centers for Disease Control and Prevention (US); 2014.

 In the past, a report done by Big Tobacco noted that “raising the legal minimum age for cigarette purchaser to 21 could gut our key young adult market.”

 Source: DISCUSSION DRAFT SOCIOPOLITICAL STRATEGY.
 1986 January 21.
 Philip Morris Records.
 Unknown. https://www.industrydocumentslibrary.ucsf.edu/tobacco/docs/zswh0127

 48.4% of middle school smokers and 54% of high school smokers smoke menthols.

 Source: Truth Initiative, Menthol Fact Sheet.
 December 2018.

 According to a U.S. Department of Defense memo, 38% of military smokers start after enlisting.